wangd12rpi/FinLoRA/README.md

 We want our models to have the ability to perform both general financial tasks and XBRL related tasks.
 We select the following datasets to evaluate the models performance.

+**About XBRL**: XBRL is a standard format for financial reporting.
+Regulators like the SEC requires public companies to file financial statements using XBRL.
+XBRL is based on XML so it is complex and difficult to generate and interpret by humans.
+We are interested in XBRL reporting and analysis.
+**XBRL Reporting**: Helping small and medium-business (SMBs) report in XBRL format.
+**XBRL Analysis**: Assisting the extraction and analysis of XBRL reports.
 ### General Financial Tasks

 | Datasets | Type                     | # Test Samples | Metrics      | Source                                                                          |